 Chewy, tough, flavorless pork tenderloin NO MORE!
-This is seriously the best pork tenderloin marinade that will leave your pork juicy and so flavorful.
+This is seriously the best-tasting pork tenderloin marinade that will leave your pork juicy and so flavorful.

 Combine your marinade and let the pork sit in it for 4-12 hours and your tastebuds will be swimming.
 This marinade is made with 3 simple ingredients and in takes less than 5 minutes to prepare.

-Once you’ve marinated your pork tenderloin, choose any cook method your heart desires and dinner is ready in no time!
+Once you’ve marinated your pork tenderloin, choose any cooking method your heart desires and dinner is ready in no time!

 Why should I marinate my pork tenderloin?

 Super juicy: this pork tenderloin marinade will leave your pork extra juicy!